knative-extensions/autoscaler-keda/ISTIO_DOC.md

 Make sure to review the section of the `knative` documentation about installing istio in mesh-mode: [Knative installation doc](https://knative.dev/docs/admin/install/serving/install-serving-with-yaml/#install-a-networking-layer).

-Brief instructions are reported below for the sole purpose of developing this extension.
+Brief instructions are reported below for developing this extension.

 Install `istio`: